 Many people wonder how much the VAT in Ireland is and how they can calculate it.
 The VAT rate is different for different goods and services, and you can calculate it by using the Irish VAT calculator.

+The current standard VAT rate in Ireland is 23%.
 The Irish VAT rates change from time to time.
-The current standard VAT rate in Ireland is 23 percent.
 This rate applies to all goods and services that are not covered under the lower VAT rate groups.
 The best way to calculate the VAT rates Ireland is by using our VAT calculator that has all the

 For people who want to know how much the VAT rate in Ireland is for products not covered by the 23 % standard VAT rate, click here

 Items covered under the 13.5 % rate include: